reflectoring/reflectoring.github.io/_posts/2019-03-05-spring-boot-conditionals.md

 ## Pre-Defined Conditions

 Spring Boot offers some pre-defined `@ConditionalOn...` annotations that we can use out-of-the box.
-Let's have a look at each one in turn:
+Let's have a look at each one in turn.

 ### `@ConditionalOnProperty`